 The third primary task of Eco-Governance is to ensure the most vitalizing flow of energy and information throughout human society and the entire biosphere.

 PRIMARY TASK 4: CULTURE & CONSCIOUSNESS

 The fourth primary task of Eco-Governance is to support the evolution of the 13 spheres of human culture and consciousness in ways that nourish the health and vitality of the whole.
-These spheres are: Identity, Value, Communication, Home-making, Culture, Service, Relationship, Transformation, Learning, Purpose, Governance, Consciousness, Identity
+These spheres are: Identity, Value, Communication, Home-making, Culture, Service, Relationship, Transformation, Learning, Purpose, Governance, Consciousness and Whole-System Health.

 THE VITALITY CODE

 Eco-Governance is inspired by how Nature self-organizes towards ever-evolving complexity and harmony in diversity through elegant codes of Life.

 The Vitality Code refers to Nature’s primary code and principle of self-organizing and self-regulating thriving living systems.